codeonlyjs/website/content/guide/apiRouter.md

 ### mayEnter {#RouteHandler#mayEnter}

-Notifies that a route for this handler may be entered
+Notifies that a route for this handler may be entered.

 ```ts